 After reading his first blog posts, I encouraged him to share his blog with another online community where I hung out, colontown.
 Initially, he told me he was "spread too thin to join another group".
 He asked if I would post his blog link there so that he wouldn't have to divide his attention with yet another outlet.
 I encouraged him (again) to join so that he could post it himself.
 He finally relented with one caveat:

 "I'll join as long as it's OK if I don't post too frequently."

 Tom not only joined the group, he transformed it.
 That spin-off page started with just three members, myself included, who had participated in a clinical trial.
 We patients were there to spread awareness and answer questions from other colontown members about the clinical trials we had joined.
 When Tom came onboard, he turbo-charged that space with unending links to more and more clinical trials almost daily.
-With the help of a mutual friend and advocate, Maia, plus a couple of research scientists--another dear friend, Danielle Maatouk, among them--who he recruited to help, even more patients would be reached.
+With the help of a mutual friend and advocate, Maia, plus a couple of research scientists--another dear friend and fellow patient, Danielle Maatouk, among them--who he recruited to help, even more patients would be reached.
 This Facebook page has become a resource unlike any other in the world.
 Other trial pages spun off from this first one; each bears Tom's name in tribute to him for his zeal for educating patients about clinical trials.